TurakhiaLab/TWILIGHT/docs/index.md

     Default options in `workflow/config.yaml` will be used if the configuration is not specified.
 You can also modify `workflow/config.yaml` to set your options.

 !!!Note
     For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
 Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.

+!!!Note
+    Since some tree-building tools can’t automatically detect the sequence type, specifying datatype is required in TWILIGHT iterative mode: use `TYPE=n` for nucleotide sequences or `TYPE=p` for protein sequences.

 #### **Run TWILIGHT iterative mode**
 1. Enter into `workflow` directory